It's great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 We'll go to Mount Vernon.

-And unless you want to live on Eastern Washington, we are super over here.
+We used to be a republic, and unless you want to live on eastern Washington, we are super over here.

-Right now I am in Bellingham.
+Right now, I am in Bellingham.

-And I never thought in all my years I would ever live through what we are living through right now.
+I was born and raised in Seattle, Washington, 60 years ago next month, and I never thought in all my years I would ever live through what we are living through right now.

-Um one other thing before I get to my point and why I wanted to call.
+One other thing before I get to my point and why I wanted to call.

-And I didn't fully understand what he was talking about, but uh I've been realizing that for many years since then.
+And I didn't fully understand what he was talking about, but I've been realizing that for many years since then.

 I thought to myself, what?